 In Anna's case, she was bludgeoned very badly, something that might happen in a severe struggle or out of anger from the assailant.
 In both cases, I think the victims may have been attacked from behind.
 Sapenter was hanging curtains in her room when she was attacked, whereas Anna Corbin was arranging flowers in her office when she was attacked.
 Both were strangled with hemp cords, in the exact same way.
 One newspaper article even mentioned the fact the very knot used to strangle both victims was placed in the exact same spot, pulled tight behind the left ear.

 Although the main suspect in both crimes was never convicted, there were more than enough people who believed he was responsible for both murders.
 Upon his release from Preston, which his original sentence there was for burglary charges, he went to Tulsa, Oklahoma into the care of his aunt.
 He was later arrested again in Tulsa, on indecent exposure and later robbery charges.
 While in jail, Monroe was caught passing a note to another inmate claiming he was the "hottest thing in town."
-He had also been bragging that he was a "sought after criminal" to another cellmate, when referring to a unsolved murder in the area.
-The murder he was bragging about was the death of a young pregnant wife, Dorothy Waldrop.
+He had also been bragging that he was a "sought after criminal" to another cellmate, when referring to a unsolved murder** he admitted to having committed.

 Who Was Dorothy Waldrop?